 Brew a cup of strong green tea and set it aside to cool.
-Once the concoction is at room temperature, add the EOs to it and stir well.
+Once the concoction is at room temperature, add the essential oils to it and stir well.
 Pour into a disposable plastic cup or an ice cube tray and freeze.
-To use, put the ice cubes in an old hander kerchief and apply the cold compress on the bunions or if you have more than just 1 popsicle/tray, put them into a small tub filled with a mixture of water and a cup of Himalayan pink salt.
+To use, put the ice cubes in an old handkerchief and apply the cold compress on the bunions or if you have more than just 1 popsicle/tray, put them into a small tub filled with a mixture of water and a cup of Himalayan pink salt.
 Soak your feet in this cooling mix to get instant relief from pain and burning.

 5. “Make pain go away” roller ball blend for bunions

 This anti-inflammatory blend works even for severe bunions and arthritis of the big toe.
 It will not only chase away the soreness but also the inflammation and the swelling.
 You will need:

 - 7 drops each of chamomile, marjoram and lemongrass

 - 5 drops each of peppermint and rosemary

 - 4 drops eucalyptus